percona/pbm-docs/source/running.rst

 To restore a backup that you have made using |pbm-backup|, use the
 |pbm-restore| command supplying the time stamp of the backup that you intend to
 restore.
-The database is restored up to the backup completion time (available in :ref:`pbm list output <pbm.running.backup.listing>` as of version 1.4.0)
+Percona Backup for MongoDB identifies the type of the backup (physical or logical) and restores the database up to the backup completion time (available in pbm list output as of version 1.4.0).

 .. important::